Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Related Work

 \section{Related Work}

 There are several research directions that try to tackle the challenging task of detecting and segmenting objects without any, or with only few, human annotations.

-\paragraph{Unsupervised Semantic Segmentation.} The first line of work~\cite{vangansbeke2020unsupervised, choPiCIEUnsupervisedSemantic2021, jiInvariantInformationClustering2019, oualiAutoregressiveUnsupervisedImage2020a} aims to learn dense representations for each pixel in the image and then cluster them (or their aggregation from pixels in the foreground segments) to get each pixel label.
-While learning semantically meaningful dense representations is an important task itself, clustering them directly to obtain semantic labels could be a really challenging task.
-This could be a reason why IIC~\cite{jiInvariantInformationClustering2019} and AC~\cite{oualiAutoregressiveUnsupervisedImage2020a} were able to cluster only on small-scale datasets with narrow visual domains.
-Usage of additional priors or inductive biases could simplify dense representation learning.
-PiCIE~\cite{choPiCIEUnsupervisedSemantic2021} incorporates geometric consistency as an inductive bias to facilitate object category discovery.
-MaskContrast~\cite{vangansbeke2020unsupervised} uses a more explicit mid-level prior provided by unsupervised saliency detector to learn dense pixel representations.
+\paragraph{Unsupervised Semantic Segmentation} The first line of work~\citep{vangansbeke2020unsupervised, MaskedAutoencoders2021, choPiCIEUnsupervisedSemantic2021, jiInvariantInformationClustering2019, Hwang2019SegSortSB, oualiAutoregressiveUnsupervisedImage2020a, Hamilton2022Stego, Ke2022UnsupervisedHS} aims to learn dense representations for each pixel in the image and then cluster them (or their aggregation from pixels in the foreground segments) to get each pixel label.
+While learning semantically meaningful dense representations is an important task itself, clustering them directly to obtain semantic labels seems to be a very challenging task~\citep{jiInvariantInformationClustering2019, oualiAutoregressiveUnsupervisedImage2020a}.
+Thus, usage of additional priors or inductive biases could simplify dense representation learning.
+PiCIE~\citep{choPiCIEUnsupervisedSemantic2021} incorporates geometric consistency as an inductive bias to facilitate object category discovery.
+Recently, STEGO~\citep{Hamilton2022Stego} showed that DINO feature correspondences could be distilled to obtain even stronger bias for category discovery.
+MaskContrast~\citep{vangansbeke2020unsupervised} uses a more explicit mid-level prior provided by an unsupervised saliency detector to learn dense pixel representations.
 To obtain semantic labels in an unsupervised way, such representations are averaged over saliency masks and clustered.
-We show that better representations for each mask could be extracted by using off-the-shelf self-supervised representations from DINO~\cite{caronEmergingPropertiesSelfSupervised2021} encoder.
-Moreover, MaskContrast produces only one category label per image and, thus, is not appropriate for images where several categories are present in one image.
-Finally, in concurent work~\cite{melaskyriazi2022deep}, the authors propose to use specral decomposition to cluster dense DINO features for each image.
-Their method is restricted to the small resolution of the DINO features, while requiring expensive decomposition of Laplacian of a feature affinity matrix.
+We show that better representations for each mask could be extracted by using off-the-shelf self-supervised representations from DINO~\citep{caronEmergingPropertiesSelfSupervised2021} encoder.
+Recently, DeepSpectral~\citep{melaskyriazi2022deep} proposed to use spectral decomposition of dense DINO features.
+They suggested over-cluster each image into segments and afterward extracting and clustering DINO representations of such segments while using heuristics to determine the background segment.
+Those segments represent object parts that could be combined with over-clustering and community detection to improve the quality of pseudo-masks~\citep{Ziegler2022SelfSupervisedLO}.
+In contrast, we show that starting from object-centric saliency priors discovered on a simpler dataset provides large benefits for discovering object categories~(see \app{sec:different_sal}).
+In contrast to estimating pseudo-masks on the full dataset, using only good quality reliable object proposals for each category combined with iterative self-training on expanding datasets additionally decrease biases over the initial pseudo-masks.